MrMarciaOng/big-xml-notify/README.md

 # big-xml-notify -- A fork of npm big-xml, when big files is fully read an "close" event will be emitted.

+## Motivation

+Added this notify feature for my school data processing assignment.
+There are many big files to process and I need to know when the files has been fully processed.

 ## Install